 Peter joined the Foundation as a Trustee after retiring as Director General of the National Criminal Intelligence Service in 2006.
 He has a very active role in the Community Foundation supporting the grants process.
-He is currently the Chair of the Grants Policy Group and a member of the Personnel Group.
+He is currently the Chair of the Grants Committee and a member of the Personnel Group.

-Sir Stephen is Receiver General of Westminster Abbey and Clerk to the Dean and Chapter.
+Sir Stephen is the former Receiver General of Westminster Abbey and Clerk to the Dean and Chapter.
 Before joining the Abbey, Sir Stephen, was a Group Director of the Royal Bank of Scotland, served at the United Nations, and at the British Embassies in Tehran and Rome.
 He has been a Deputy Lieutenant of Surrey since 2006 and has used his wealth of experience to support the Foundation since establishing.

 Gordon Lee-Steere is a Farmer and Landowner in Surrey and previous Vice Lord Lieutenant of Surrey.
 In the past as a member of the Mole Valley District Council, President of Country Landowners Association 1987 –1989; Chairman of the Rural Housing Trust and Trustee of the Henry Smith’s Charity Gordon has invested much of his time and resources into Surrey; a legacy he continues as a Vice President.